Employment-based immigrationNon-immigrant visaFrom your first job to EB-2/EB-3: the career ladder for immigrants in the US without losing your status

 gig economy self-employment

-Platform work gives you flexibility and quick cash, but almost never helps with finding a sponsoring employer: legally you are “self-employed”, not an employee of a company that can file PERM.
-Treat this as a temporary trampoline to cover basic expenses while you study, retrain, or search for a better long-term role.
+Platform work offers flexibility and quick income, but it rarely helps you find a sponsoring employer: legally you are “self-employed”, not an employee of a company that can file PERM.
+Treat this as a temporary bridge while you study, retrain, or search for a more sustainable long-term role.

 Construction and manual labor